-I know a lot of people like to say that reason and logic is not how you change people's minds and that this entire section of my site is therefore wrong-headed and in vain.
-I'm aware that reason and logic isn't by itself going to convince most people of anything meaningful, but I'm also aware that it plays at least some role in most people's decisions.
+I know a lot of people like to say that reason isn't how you change people's minds and that this entire section of my site is therefore wrong-headed and in vain.
+I'm aware that reason isn't by itself going to convince most people of anything meaningful, but I'm also aware that it plays at least some role for most people.
 And most of these articles aren't actually about how to reason validly.
 Persuading people through debate is largely a contest of personality and charisma and manipulation of psychological biases, so that's what a lot of my articles here are about.

 Conversational Terrorism (external)